raspberrypilearning/comic-character/en/step_6.md

 --- /collapse ---

-Inside the `if` statement, you can set the block of code that will be executed if the condition is true (form field is left empty by the user).
+Inside the `if` statement, you can set the block of code that will be executed if the condition is true (in this case you are checking if the form field is left empty by the user).

 --- task ---